In North America a "Biscuit" refers to a small quick bread

 In a large mixing bowl,

-whisk together the flour, baking powder, salt and sugar.
+whisk together the flour, baking powder, salt, and sugar (if using).
 Cut the butter into

-the dry ingredients until the mixture resembles coarse crumbs (use pastry
+the dry ingredients until the mixture resembles coarse crumbs (use a pastry

 blender, two knives, or fingertips).
-Add the milk and slightly beaten egg and stir
+Add the milk and lightly beaten egg and

-inch (1.25 cm) thickness.
-Cut out biscuits with a lightly floured round cookie
+inch (2 cm) thickness.
+Cut out biscuits with a lightly floured 3 inch (7.5 cm) round cookie

 cutter.
-Place on prepared baking sheet and brush the tops with the beaten egg
+Place on the prepared baking sheet and brush the tops with the

-and milk mixture and bake for about 10 - 15 minutes or until the tops are golden
+milk or cream.
+Bake for about 15 to 17 minutes or until the tops are golden

-brown and a toothpick inserted in the center of the biscuit comes out clean.
+brown and a toothpick inserted in the center of a biscuit comes out clean.
 Remove from oven and place on a wire rack.
 Serve warm with butter.

 cited may include a link to purchase the referenced book or item on Amazon.com.